LeivoSepp/Paradox-Spectra-1738-SerialOutput/README.md

 Spectra 1738 serial output is 4 bytes.
 Look at the tables by the end of this doument.

 - **Byte 1** is an event.
-- **Byte 2** is a message like zone number, user, status, trouble info.
+- **Byte 2** is a sub-category like zone number, access code, status, trouble info.
 - **Byte 3, Byte 4** are used for clock.

 ## <div align=center>Connect Paradox serial output to Raspberry PI</div>